ni/nilrt-docs/_sources/usbguard/usbguard.rst

 malware infection, or system compromise.

 You might want to use USBGuard if you need to:

-- Secure sensitive systems against unauthorized USB access
+- secure sensitive systems against unauthorized USB access.
-- Prevent data exfiltration via removable media
+- prevent data exfiltration via removable media.
-- Limit the risk of malware introduced through USB devices
+- limit the risk of malware introduced through USB devices.
-- Maintain compliance with security policies that restrict external device usage
+- maintain compliance with security policies that restrict external device usage.

 USBGuard is especially valuable in environments where physical access to computers is possible, such as offices, labs, or public spaces.
 Its flexible rule language and integration with Linux kernel features make